scandum/wolfsort/README.md

 Wolfsort operates like a typical radix sort by creating 256 buckets and dividing each unsigned 32 bit integer by 16777216.
 Without any optimizations this would multiply the memory overhead by 256 times.
-Wolfsort solves this problem by running over the data once to find out the final size of each bucket, it then only needs to multiply the memory once and perform one more run to finish partitioning.
+Wolfsort solves this problem by running over the data once to find out the final size of each bucket, it then only needs n auxiliary memory and perform one more run to finish partitioning.

 If the bucket distribution is sub-optimal the radix sort is aborted and fluxsort is ran instead.